• Print

 Capital and Labor Taxes with Costly State Contingency

-We analyze optimal capital and labor taxes in a model where (i) the government makes noncontingent announcements about future policies and (ii) ex-post state-contingent deviations from these announcements are costly.
-With Full Commitment, optimal fiscal announcements are unbiased forecasts of future taxes.
-Costly state contingency dampens the response of both current and future capital taxes to government spending shocks, because the government uses announcements about future taxes to stimulate current output.
-Labor taxes play a major role in accommodating fiscal shocks.
-This mechanism allows the model to successfully match the empirical volatility of tax rates.
-In the absence of Full Commitment, optimal fiscal announcements are strategically biased.
-Costly state contingency generates an endogenous degree of fiscal commitment, leading to a positive, but low average capital tax—approximately 8% in our calibrated model.
+We analyze optimal capital and labor taxes in a model where (i) the government makes noncontingent announcements about future policies and (ii) state-contingent deviations from these announcements are costly.
+With Full Commitment, optimal announcements coincide with expected future taxes.
+Costly state contingency dampens the response of both current and future capital taxes to government spending shocks and labor taxes play a major role in accommodating fiscal shocks.
+These features allow our quantitative model to account for the volatility of taxes in US data.
+In the absence of Full Commitment, optimal announcements are instead strategically biased, because governments have an incentive to partially constrain their successors.
+The cost of deviating from past announcements generates an endogenous degree of fiscal commitment, determining the average level of capital taxes.

 Working papers are not edited, and all opinions and errors are the responsibility of the author(s).
 The views expressed do not necessarily reflect the views of the Federal Reserve Bank of Chicago or the Federal Reserve System.